aws-samples/aws-last-mile-delivery-hyperlocal/packages/@prototype/lambda-functions/README.md

 ### DriverLocationCleanupLambda

 This function observes the current status of Redis and ElasticSearch.
-If a driver doesn't send an update by `TTL` value, it means driver is offline/not reachable, so this lambda will cleanup the driver's related records from both Redis and ES.
+If a driver doesn't send an update by `TTL` value, it means driver is offline/not reachable, so this lambda will cleanup the driver's related records from both Redis and OpenSearch.

 Triggered by Cloudwatch, once a minute.